it all started with a meme…

-Add to the heat the task of preparing meals that if nutritionally sound, will not be eaten without argument.
+Preparing meals that if nutritionally sound, are not likely to be eaten without argument.

-Add to the heat the task of cleaning up after the cat 5 hurricane that is childhood, as it levels my house day after day.
+Cleaning up after the cat 5 hurricane that is childhood, as it levels the house day after day.

 Sometimes motherhood sucks.